Healthy Homes Assessment Pirimai

 Home Assessments Pirimai for Rental Properties

-There are a myriad of things to be able to examine when conducting an house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a myriad of things you should look for when conducting a home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

 • Is the heater equipped with enough capacity?